docker-credential-magic/docker-credential-magic/README.md

 pattern embedded/*: no matching files found
 ```

-To fix this, you must manually populate the embedded directories in your `GOPATH`:
+To fix this, you must manually populate these directories in your `GOPATH`
+after running `go mod tidy`:

 ```
 git clone https://github.com/docker-credential-magic/docker-credential-magic.git tmp/